 - Kent and Sussex coastal areas.
 Some areas have been protected through “managed realignment”, which means that some areas of land are surrendered back to the sea, in order to reduce the risk of flooding in alternative areas, a strategy used in Medmerry in West Sussex.

 Many of the UK’s oldest, and even more recent settlements were built on riversides.
 Unfortunately, these locations are doubly at risk when the weather turns wet and the seasons stormy: tidal surges coming upriver from the sea, as well as rivers bursting their banks from significant rainfall over a short, sudden period of time.

 Areas of the UK at particular risk include, but are by no means limited to:

-- Somerset – with Glastonbury is at risk of flooding from rivers with floods at the music festival being notable and regularly reported on example.
+- Somerset – with Glastonbury at risk of flooding from rivers, with floods at the music festival being notable and regularly reported on for example.
 Bridgewater and Highbridge, ancient names giving clues to environmental factors which regularly affect them.

 - Kent: New Romney, Gillingham, and Rochester.